During which phase of mitosis do the chromosomes line up along th... | Channels for Pearson+

 Understand the process of mitosis, which is the division of a single cell into two genetically identical daughter cells.
 Mitosis consists of several phases: prophase, metaphase, anaphase, and telophase.

-Recognize that metaphase is the phase where chromosomes line up along the middle of the cell, known as the metaphase plate.
+During metaphase, the chromosomes align along the metaphase plate, which is an imaginary line equidistant from the two spindle poles.
 This alignment ensures that each daughter cell will receive an identical set of chromosomes.

-Finally, during telophase, the chromosomes begin to de-condense, and the nuclear envelope re-forms around each set of chromosomes, completing the process of mitosis.
+Finally, in telophase, the chromosomes begin to de-condense, the nuclear envelope re-forms around each set of chromosomes, and the cell prepares to divide its cytoplasm through cytokinesis.

 Watch next